 Patricia Seto-Weiss, Ballet Instructor

 Originally from Germany, Patricia Seto-Weiss received her Artist Diploma from the Iwanson School of Contemporary Dance in Munich.
-She continued her studies at The Ailey School in New York and apprenticed under Philip Taylor at the Ballet Theater Munich (Staatstheater am Gärtnerplatz).
+Upon graduation she continued her studies at The Ailey School in New York.
 From 2008 to 2010 she was the artistic director of VQ Dance Productions, Inc. She has choreographed productions at Columbia University and The Juilliard School, and has collaborated with visual artists Annegret Hoch and Susanne Thiemann in New York and Germany.
 Patricia began her teaching career at Ballet Tech under the artistic direction of Eliot Feld.
-She taught the Teen Ballet Series at the Ailey Extension, the open dance program of the Alvin Ailey American Dance Theater, from its inception in 2007 until 2011.
-Patricia is currently on faculty at New Haven Ballet and has been teaching at Chrystie Street Ballet Academy since 2010. www.patriciasetoweiss.com
+She created and taught the Teen Ballet Series at the Ailey Extension, the open dance program of the Alvin Ailey American Dance Theater, from its inception in 2007 until 2011.
+Patricia currently holds the position of Visiting Lecturer in the Theater Arts and Performance Studies Department at Brown University.
+She is on faculty at New Haven Ballet and has been teaching at Chrystie Street Ballet Academy since 2010. www.patriciasetoweiss.com

 Sara Barney, Ballet Instructor